BerkeleyHCI/PolymorphicBlocks/getting-started.md

 Links are a block-like construct (diamonds in the diagram) that define how parameters propagate between ports and constraints on them.
 ![Blinky Hierarchy Block Diagram](docs/blinky_model_full.png)

-Continuing the digital IO example, the link checks the output thresholds against the input thresholds and calculate the full range of voltage levels given all connected drivers.
+Continuing the digital IO example, the link checks the output thresholds against the input thresholds and calculates the full range of voltage levels given all connected drivers.
 These could be viewed as a block-like object (diamonds on the diagram) instead of direct wire connections:

 All links are fully defined in the same HDL code, and you can inspect the link definitions of included port types to see how they work and what they check.